Avengers Academy: Marvel's Voices: Plot summary

-Orientation Day/First Night/Lesson #1: The Fastball Special (#1-4)
+Orientation Day/First Night/Lesson #1: The Fastball Special (#1–4)

 Captain Marvel welcomes the new class of students—Aaron Fischer, Brielle Brooks, Shela Sexton, Normie Osborn, Justin Jin, Lunella Lafayette and Devil Dinosaur—to the new Avengers Academy campus, located in Manhattan, but also, due to a shard of the M'Kraan Crystal, in the Savage Land and in a place outside space at the same time, too.
 However, the campus is then attacked by Swarm.
 Everyone defends the campus against Swarm, while Justin meets M'Kraan, the physical embodiment of the M'Kraan Crystal.
 Shela manages to swap places with Swarm and Lunella puts the bees to sleep, but not before Aaron is stung many times.
 Examining the skull of Swarm, Lunella and the others discover it is a cloned skull that someone placed on campus and someone wants them dead.
 The first night on campus, not able to get to sleep, everyone gets to know each other, with Aaron and Justin, Lunella and Normie, and Shela and Brielle each talking during the night.
 Normie reveals his secret identity to Lunella.
-In the next few days, the class learns about fighting and the Fastball Special from guest teachers Wolverine and Colossus, while Lunella develops a special unbreakable metal called "Lunellum" which she makes a shield out of for Aaron.
+In the next few days, the class learns about fighting and the Fastball Special from guest teachers Wolverine and Colossus, while Lunella develops a special unbreakable metal called "Lunellum" and uses it to make a shield for Aaron.